 How to Calculate the Cost of Downtime and use it to fund Your DR Project

-- We present three calculators, and a shorthand number you can use at your discretion
+- We provide three calculators, as well as a rule-of-thumb type number that you can use at your discretion.

-- We also offer some advice on how to use the information to gain approval for the cost of a Disaster Recovery project
+- We also give some pointers for how to apply the data in order to get a Disaster Recovery project approved.

-The Ponemon Institute later updated the figure to $9,000 per minute.
-But nobody has really driven the conversation since 2016 with a fresh comprehensive study.
+The Ponemon Institute later calculated the figure at $9,000 per minute.
+But nobody has really driven the conversation since their article in 2016 by producing a fresh comprehensive study.

-In some ways, it doesn’t matter.
-The fact is there is a cost and even though it differs between companies, it’s always high.
-Using an average based on data from the largest of companies doesn’t help you convince your Managing Director or Board of the need for your own investment in Backup and Disaster Recovery (DR) technology.
+To some degree, it doesn’t matter.
+The fact is that there is a cost, regardless of the business, and even though it varies by company, it is always expensive.
+Using an average derived from data from the most important firms does not assist you in winning over your Managing Director or Board on the need for your own Backup and Disaster Recovery (DR) system.